101 NYC Engagement Photo Locations

 72. Astoria Park

-Astoria Park has so many interesting locations to take your engagement photos.
-If you live over near that area, it is an option for some fun photo ops like this one under the bridge!
+Astoria Park has so many exciting locations where you can take your engagement photos.
+If you live near that area, it is an option for some fun photo ops like this one under the bridge!

 73. The Plaza Hotel